doubleunion/doubleunion-dot-org/index.md

 Double Union is a supportive community for feminist activism.
 We strive to be intersectional feminists.
 Membership is open to all nonbinary people and all women, self-identified.
 For details about what we mean, see [membership qualifications]({{ 'membership/#membership-qualifications' | absolute_url }}).

 Members pay dues on a sliding-scale basis, between $0-100 per month, for unlimited access.
-We are volunteer-run, and members can participate in maintainence, event-organizing, and leadership.
+We are volunteer-run, and members can participate in maintenance, event-organizing, and leadership.

 ### Visiting Double Union: Classes and Events